 You are required to have a PCP and should select a PCP within 30 days of the effective date of coverage.
-Choose a PCP from the provider directory.
-You may request a paper copy of the provider directory by calling the Alliance Member Services Department or visit our website for our online provider directory at www.alamedaalliance.org.
-(See the Contact Information List for further information.)
-Your PCP should be within the Alliance Provider Network and close to where you work or live.
-In the event that the PCP you choose is not accepting new patients, you will be asked to choose another PCP.
+Choose a PCP from the Provider Directory.
+You may request a paper copy of the Provider Directory by calling the Alliance Member Services Department Monday through Friday, 8 am to 5 pm at 1.510.747.4567 or toll-free at 1.877.932.2738 (TTY 1.800.735.2929 or 711).
+You can also visit the Alliance website to view the online Provider Directory at www.alamedaalliance.org.
+Your PCP should be within the Alliance provider network and close to where you work or live.
+You can also look for a clinic that speaks your preferred language or meets your accessibility needs.
+If the PCP you choose is not accepting new patients, you will be asked to choose another PCP.

 If you do not choose your PCP within 30 days of when you become a member, we will let you know that we have not received your choice and we will choose a PCP for you.
 We will make every reasonable effort to match you with a PCP based on your needs.
 If you are not happy with the choice we make, you can call the Alliance Member Services Department to choose a PCP yourself.
-(See the Contact Information List for further information.)
+For help, please call the Alliance Member Services Department Monday through Friday, 8 am to 5 pm at 1.510.747.4567 or toll-free at 1.877.932.2738 (TTY 1.800.735.2929 or 711).